daimh/weatherfs/README.md

 # weatherfs: realtime weather info by zipcode in a FUSE filesystem

 Weatherfs mounts a FUSE filesystem, creates a file for each zipcode specified in the weatherfs.json conf file.
+New zipcode can also be added with command 'touch'.

 Below is an example of Hawaii current weather.